 I prefer organic feed (which is unmedicated) because I don’t like the idea of feeding my chickens GMO’s which could affect their future eggs (that my family then eats).

 I go with organic chick starter/grower crumbles and feed the chicks that until they are about 5.5 months old.
 Then I feed an organic layer pellet.
 Another option is to go with a starter mash until about 6 weeks then switch to the starter/grower crumbles.
-You can mix yuor own feed but that’s more of an advanced feat to take on.
+You can mix your own feed but that’s more of an advanced feat to take on.

 To cut costs I feed kitchen scraps and foraged feed as much as possible.
 I put their food into a chick feeder to avoid them climbing in and pooping in the food or scratching it out all over the place.
-You can buy a plastic piece for the food or just use a quart mason jar like I do.
+You can buy a plastic piece for the food or just use a quart mason jar as I do.

 Chicks need lots of clean water.
 Be sure to get a chick waterer like this one (I screw it on a quart mason jar too) so that your chicks don’t fall in and drown.